The Construction Manager Certification Institute (CMCI) provides credentials for construction management professionals:

 - Affecting adversely the confidence of CMCI constituents in the integrity of certification operations.

 The BoG and credentialing staff will ensure that in its dealings with constituents that they are and will remain impartial.

-The American National Standards Institute (ANSI) has accredited the Construction Manager Certification Institute's (CMCI) Certified Construction Manager® (CCM®) certification program under ANSI/ISO/IEC 17024, General Requirements for Bodies Operating Certification Systems or Persons.
+The American National Standards Institute (ANSI) National Accreditation Board (ANAB) has accredited the Construction Manager Certification Institute's (CMCI) Certified Construction Manager® (CCM®) certification program under ISO/IEC 17024, General Requirements for Bodies Operating Certification Systems or Persons.

 - Promotes the unique qualifications and expertise CMCI's construction management certification provides;

 - Protects the integrity of the certification and provides legal defensibility;

-- Enhances consumer and public confidence in the certification and the people who hold it
+- Enhances consumer and public confidence in the certification and the people who hold it; and

 - Facilitates mobility across borders or industries.

-Accreditation by ANSI signifies that CMCI's procedures meet ANSI's essential requirements for openness, balance, consensus, and due process in accordance with the ISO 17024 standard.
+Accreditation by ANAB signifies that CMCI's procedures meet ANAB's essential requirements for openness, balance, consensus, and due process in accordance with the ISO 17024 standard.
 To maintain accreditation, CMCI is required to consistently adhere to a set of requirements or procedures related to quality, openness, and due process.